webplatform/docs/tutorials/forms/index.md

 One thing to remember for handling older browser is you do not want to throw away any of your existing client-side validation.
 You can take the following approach to provide fallback support:

-1. Create a dummy or hidden input element.
+# Create a dummy or hidden input element.
-1. Set the type attribute to the value you wish to check.
+# Set the type attribute to the value you wish to check.
-1. If the browser supports this type it will be retained, otherwise it will contain the type will be <code>text<code>.
+# If the browser supports this type it will be retained, otherwise it will contain the type will be <code>text</code>.
-1. Check for <code>text</code> type to verify your attribute type is supported.
+# Check for <code>text</code> type to verify your attribute type is supported.

 For example,